mhmohammadirad/mhmohammadirad/README.md

 </div>

 # About Me
 Hi!
 My name is Mohammad Hosein Mohammadirad.
 I'm currently in Oulu, Finland.
-I'm a Business Analytics student at the University of Oulu, where I received a scholarship for talented students.
+I'm a **Business Analytics** student at the **University of Oulu**, where I received a scholarship for talented students.

-I graduated with a B.Sc. in Computer Engineering from Amirkabir University of Technology (AUT).
+I graduated with a B.Sc. in **Computer Engineering** from **Amirkabir University of Technology** (AUT).
 I have three years of experience as a data scientist with strong skills in Python, Node.js, AI, and databases.
 I particularly enjoy working with SQL queries.

 I’m passionate about software development, machine learning, data science, and business analytics.